Asian shares mostly higher ahead of Fed rate hike decision - NewsBreak

 Asian shares mostly higher ahead of Fed rate hike decision

-BANGKOK — (AP) — Asian shares were mostly higher in cautious trading Tuesday as the Federal Reserve and other central banks prepared for the year’s final barrage of interest rate hikes.
+BANGKOK (AP) — Asian shares were mostly higher on Tuesday as the Federal Reserve and other central banks prepared for the year’s final barrage of interest rate hikes.

 Markets have struggled this year thanks to high inflation and the interest rate hikes engineered to combat it.
 Higher rates slow business activity by design but also risk causing a recession if they go too high, all while dragging down prices of investments.

-The next big milestone comes with Tuesday’s release of the latest update on inflation at the consumer level.
-Economists have forecast that inflation slowed to 7.3% last month from 7.7% in October.
+Technology stocks accounted for a big share of the market’s gains.
+Microsoft rose 2.9% and was the biggest single force lifting the S&P 500.
+The London Stock Exchange Group agreed to a 10-year deal where it will move data to Microsoft’s cloud and spend at least $2.8 billion.
+Microsoft is also taking a 4% ownership stake in the company.

+Horizon Therapeutics jumped 15.5% after Amgen announced it would acquire the biopharmaceutical company for about $26.4 billion.

-Policymakers at the Federal Reserve begin a meeting Tuesday.
-When it wraps up Wednesday, investors expect the central bank to announce its last rate hike of the year.
+The rally came ahead of a key inflation report on Tuesday and a meeting of policymakers at the Federal Reserve , after which investors expect the Fed to announce Wednesday its last rate hike of the year following a blitzkrieg that began in March.

+The Fed has hinted it will dial down the size of its rate hikes, leading to expectations for a more modest increase of 0.50 percentage points Wednesday.

+That would follow four straight mega-hikes of 0.75 percentage points.
+Each was triple the Fed's usual move, and they lifted the central bank's key overnight rate to a range of 3.75% to 4% after starting the year at virtually zero.

-Other central banks around the world, including the European Central Bank, are also likely to raise their own rates by half a percentage point this week.
+Other central banks around the world are also likely to raise their own rates by half a percentage point this week, including the European Central Bank.

 Economists at Goldman Sachs expect Fed policy makers on Wednesday to signal their median expectation is for rates eventually to hit a range of 5% to 5.25%.